KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 - _If you used your final solution as the new benchmark, do you think an even better solution exists?_

 TODO:
+- how one aspect of the implementation could be improved:
-- Sagen, dass LSTM model noch verbessert werden kann.
+  - Sagen, dass LSTM model noch verbessert werden kann, z.B. tiefer werden (das kann ich aber auch ausprobieren im Abschnitt Refinement).
   - Daten sammeln, wo jemand wirklich - und nicht künstlich im Labor - hingefallen ist.
+  - noch mehr Daten sammeln, denn wir kriegen schon bessere Ergebnisse als [3], wahrscheinlich weil wir mehr Daten haben.
+- Potential solutions resulting from these improvements are considered and compared/contrasted to the current solution.

 ### References